FX7/kinder/README.md

 * KT_SMB_USER : Username to access your samba share.
 * KT_SMB_PASSWORD : Password to access your samba share.

 There are more settings, but they are just interesting for development.
-Take a look at the Dockerfile for a complete list.
+Take a look at the [Dockerfile](./Dockerfile) for a complete list.

-## Start your voting Session
+## Quickstart your voting session

 Run (and pull) the docker image with:

 `docker run -it --rm -e KT_KODI_USERNAME=kodi -e KT_KODI_PASSWORD=kodi -e KT_KODI_HOST=192.168.0.100:8080 -e KT_SMB_USER=movies -e KT_SMB_PASSWORD=movies -p 5000:5000 docker.io/effex7/kinder:latest`

-Start a browser (for example on your mobile) and open http://ip:5000 where ip is the ip of the computer you starter kinder on.
+Start a browser (for example on your mobile) and open http://ip:5000 where ip is the ip of the computer you starter K-inder on.

 Enter a name for you and your session.